zenvin-dev/UnitySettingsFramework/README.md

     }
 }
 ```
+Note that the `LoadSettingsIntoAsset` method can override individual factories' target types.
+This allows using the same factory for multiple types of settings.
+\
-And last, create a JSON string for the settings you want to load and assign it to that `MonoBehaviour`, along with the Settings Asset.
+Last, create a JSON string for the settings you want to load and assign it to that `MonoBehaviour`, along with the Settings Asset.
 Such a JSON string could look like this:
 ```json
 {